GAMI-STUDIO/Blockchain/README.md

 Additionally, we are thrilled to announce that our ERC20 token development is nearing completion.
 This token will introduce several innovative features to the Knockout Wars ecosystem

-### Pending Items for Account Abstraction

-**Finalize Paymaster Capability**: Completing the integration of the paymaster feature to cover transaction fees on behalf of players.